thessias/BrewHelper/README.md

 ## _Simple app that makes coffee brewing easier_

-Live version available here: [puse6.com/brewer/](https://puse6.com/brewer/)
+Live version available here: [pokorna.sk/brewer/](https://pokorna.sk/brewer/)

+### The app has 2 modes - for alternative brewing and water mixing

+## Brewing
 #### You need to

 - set how much ground coffee you want to use (in grams)